avakarev/lidl-connect-exporter/README.md

 # lidl-connect-exporter

-> Exporter for billing and usage metrics of LIDL Connect SIM card
+> Exporter for billing and usage metrics of LIDL Connect SIM cards

 ## Getting started